Land That Job! How to Introduce Yourself in Chinese for Interviews

 Interviews are great, right?

-We put together a guide to introducing yourself in Mandarin for interviews.
 With a little help, you can prove just how talented you really are at this beautiful and challenging language.

 Why Should I Go for a Chinese-language Job?